 Science Fairs – A Life-Changing Experience

-Los Angeles County Science Fair winners who participated in the 2011 Intel International Science & Engineering Fair (ISEF) competition
+Los Angeles County Science Fair winners who participated in the 2011-2013 Intel International Science & Engineering Fair (ISEF) competitions

 Ellie Hara- Palos Verdes Penninsula HS